Good Vibrations: Opening verses and refrains

 Carl Wilson (pictured 1969) sings lead during the verses and plays electric rhythm guitar during the choruses.

-Each section of "Good Vibrations" features a distinct musical texture, partly due to its fragmented recording process.
-It starts with a traditional verse-chorus (or verse-refrain) structure in the key of E♭ minor.
+Each section of "Good Vibrations" has a separate musical texture partly due to the fragmented recording process.
+The song starts with a traditional verse-chorus (or verse-refrain) structure in the key of E♭ minor.
 The verse chord progression follows i–♭VII^{add6}–♭VI^{add6}–V, a whole-step root movement typical of Wilson's style, as heard in "Lonely Sea" (1963) and "Don't Hurt My Little Sister" (1965).
 Despite this minor key, the music does not convey sadness.
 Carl Wilson sings the word "I" as a triplet eighth note before the first downbeat.
 His introductory lead vocal, described by Dillon as "so airy, it could be floating on cloud of marijuana smoke". is later doubled by Brian on select lines ("I hear the sound of a ..." and "when I look ...").

 A repetition of chords on a Hammond organ filtered through a Leslie speaker accompanies Carl's singing, with a two-bar Fender bass melody underneath.
 This sequence repeats (0:15), adding two piccolos sustaining over a descending flute line.
 Percussion includes bongo drums doubling the bass rhythm, while every fourth beat alternates between a tambourine and a bass-drum-and-snare combination.
 Though in 4/4, the rhythm has a triplet feel, often called a "shuffle beat" (or "threes over fours").